-Pharmaceutical Allowance helps you with the cost of buying prescription medicines.
-It is paid to eligible income support recipients with their regular fortnightly Centrelink payment.
+Helps with the cost of buying prescription medicines.
+Paid to eligible income support recipients with their regular fortnightly Centrelink payment.

 Your eligibility for Pharmaceutical Allowance is automatically assessed when you claim a Centrelink payment.